PA Entity Searches & Naming Your Pennsylvania LLC

 You might find the following answers useful.

 You can search the register of the Pennsylvania Department of State, which will tell you if there are any PA corporations or LLCs with that name.
 Just go to the business name search tool and enter your proposed business name.
+You can search the register of the Pennsylvania Secretary of State, which will tell you if there are any corporations or LLCs with that name.

 Yes.
 Most LLCs will be bound by general rules (applicable to all LLCs) and specific rules (applicable in the state of Pennsylvania).
 We’ve detailed these rules above.